jliszka/jliszka.github.com/_drafts/impossible-functions.md

 {%m%}f_k \ne d{%em%}.

 So we've found two functions, {%m%}d{%em%} and {%m%}f_k{%em%}, that differ at {%m%}k{%em%}, but {%m%}H{%em%} maps them both to {%m%}k{%em%}.
 This completes the proof.
-Now all that's left is to translate it to code!
+Now all that's left is to translate it into code!

 ### Code